chrishuson/course-files/docs/alg2/01-Sequences/1-12PreTest-sequences.md

     &nbsp;
     &nbsp;

     C. For term $S(n)$, what are some values of $n$ that make sense to use?
-What are some values of that don't make sense to use?
+What are some values of $n$ that don't make sense to use?
 Explain your reasoning.
     &nbsp;
     &nbsp;
     &nbsp;